itsvetal/Simple-Timer/README.md

 Will compile, minify and autoprefix Sass to CSS.
 Will Minify and uglify JavaScript and output the bundled assets to `./public/assets`.

 After building for production you can take the `./public` directory and deploy it.

+## My timer

+You can see my timer by visiting the page: [My simple timer](https://itsvetal.github.io/Simple-Timer/)